HyperFORM -- a FORM package for parametric integration with hyperlogarithms: Examples

 The next part of the code performs an $\ep$ regularization of the integrand using the method outlined in Ref.~\cite{Panzer:2014gra}.

-This is achieved by calling the procedure \texttt{HypAutoRegularize}, after which the $\ep$ regularized integrand is expanded in $\ep$ with a call to \texttt{HypEpExpand}.
+This is achieved by calling the procedure \texttt{HypAutoRegularize}.
+The integrand does not change upon calling \texttt{HypAutoRegularize}, since the \texttt{FA} integral in Eq.~\eqref{eq:FAgraphpoly} is finite, and this is confirmed by the procedure.
+Then, the $\ep$ regularized integrand is expanded in $\ep$ with a call to \texttt{HypEpExpand}.
 Afterwards, the call to \texttt{HypApplyChenWu} substitutes $1$ for \texttt{x1} according to the choice for the preprocessor variable \texttt{ChenWuVar} above.

 The actual integrations are then performed by a series of calls to the \texttt{HypIntegrationStep} procedure where we specify the integrand expression and the actual integration variable, here \texttt{IntegralExpr} and \texttt{IntVar}: